serbanamariei/Lab-5/README.md

 ```
 ## Build with Makefile

-You can also compile the project using the provided `Makefile`.
+You can also compile the project using the provided `makefile`.

 To build the project, simply run: